 On Drop Off

+All good things must come to an end!
 We want to make sure you’re Mighty prepared for when you drop off your Camper.
 Read the info below so that you know what to expect.

 Fuel & LPG – Remember to fill up your fuel and LPG before you drop off your Camper.
 Full, means full so the gauge should register as full and the receipt for the LPG bottle should be left in the ashtray showing that it’s been filled within the last 24 hours otherwise we have to charge you for them to be filled.
-If you’ve prepaid your fuel and LPG, then don’t worry - just bring everything back empty!
-Unsure if you’ve prepaid?
-Check out your Rental Agreement.
-If you’ve purchased The Almighty or PGO, then you’ve prepaid your LPG bottle.
-If you’ve purchased PPF, then you’ve prepaid your fuel.
-Easy!
-Make sure you select these options when you make you’re booking or complete online self-check in.

 Empty your loo - make sure your toilet is completely empty of all waste and water.
 You don’t have to put any toilet chemicals in it.
 Remember if we find a surprise in the toilet cassette, you will be charged an additional $125.

 Clean up your room! – Make sure that you’ve taken any rubbish away, swept out the floor and generally your van looks spick and span!
-If it’s not in a respectable condition then a $250* cleaning fee is charged.
+If it’s not in a respectable condition then a $250 cleaning fee can be charged.
 Also remember that smoking is not permitted in your Mighty Camper so this cleaning fee also applies to any smoking related cleaning.